requirehit/browser/README.md

 ```

-This will create `dist/output.js` which should be used by `requirehit` to create
+This will allow a build with extendable options which should be used by
-an initial bundle file.
+`requirehit` package to create its initial bundle file.

 ## Cleaning dist